MeaCulpitt/OmniRoute/docs/miner_design.md

-# OmniRoute Subnet: Miner Design Specification
+# OmniRoute Subnet: Miner Design

 ## 1. Miner Tasks
 The OmniRoute Miner is a high-performance forecasting node responsible for the following: